MooersLab/writingLogTemplateInOrg/README.md

 [Org-mode](https://orgmode.org/) is a rich variant of markdown (see [cheatsheet](https://devhints.io/org-mode)) that can read LaTeX code.

-Use the org-mode markdown code as nomral and re-use the LaTeX code as templates for figures and tables with captions.
+Use the org-mode markdown code as normal and re-use the LaTeX code as templates for figures and tables with captions.

 ## Features